Popeye quiche

 Instructions

-3. Pat the sweet potato down inside the pie dish, covering the bottom and sides- there needs to be a generous covering as it does shrink during cooking and you don’t want to leave big gaps.
-Spray with Frylight
+- Place the grated sweet potato into the dish, and pat it down, covering the bottom and sides of the dish.
+There needs to be a generous covering as it does shrink during cooking and you don’t want to leave big gaps.
+Spray with cooking spray or oil.

-5. Whilst it is baking, fry the onions in Frylight until soft, and add in the garlic and fry for a couple of minutes.
+- Whilst it is baking, fry the onions in until soft (about 8 minutes), and add in the garlic and fry for a couple of minutes.
 Then add in the chopped spinach and stir fry for 2-3 minutes

-7. Remove the crust from the oven, spoon in the spinach mixture and then pour in the egg mixture.
-Sprinkle the top with the grated cheddar.
+- Remove the crust from the oven, spoon in the spinach mixture and then pour in the egg mixture.
+Sprinkle the top with the grated cheddar cheese.
 Season again

-8. Bake for 25-30 minutes until the top is golden brown
+- Bake for 25-30 minutes until the top is golden brown and the middle of the quiche is cooked through.

 Notes